MaykonOliveira/fastfeet-backend/README.md

 - [ ] Send an email to the delivery man when have a new order in your name.
 - [ ] Implement limit of start order per day.
+- [ ] Create endpoint to list orders with some problem.

 ## License